Ray-Tracing-Systems/HydraCore/README.md

 2. Build HydraAPI with visual studio 2019 or later.
 3. Clone HydraCore repo in the same folder (to form "myfolder/HydraCore").
 4. Set **"inDevelopment = false"** inside "input.cpp".
+5. NVidia graphics cards have their own shader cache, so it's better to clear it.
-5. Build HydraCore with visual studio 2019 or later.
+6. Build HydraCore with visual studio 2019 or later.

 ### Windows installation
 1. Run shaderpack (set it as a startup project and then press Ctr+F5).